yazzzuk/AttacktheCloud6/docs/ThunderDome CTF/ThunderDome - Flag 1 - Emerge Through the Breach.md

 # Thunderdome - Flag 1 - Emerge Through the Breach
 {: .no_toc }

-## Table of Contents
 1. TOC
 {:toc}

 ---
-# Flag 1 - Emerge Through the Breach

 ## Starting point - `44.208.228.94`